Great Neighborhoods - NW Bellevue

 Fifth comment: What safeguards are proposed to prevent the City from using our less expensive land to build City infrastructure in support of Downtown needs?
 We do not want another Downtown facility like the Downtown Fire Station built in our residential area.

-Paul B. almost 3 years ago
+Paul B. over 3 years ago

 Page 2 line 1 typo “Northeast” should read “Northwest”

-Bruce almost 3 years ago
+Bruce over 3 years ago

 Removed by moderator.

-Jim98004 almost 3 years ago
+Jim98004 over 3 years ago

 Revised submittal, perhaps more in accord with your template?